The Average Monthly Mortgage Payment in the UK (2026)

 Table of Contents

-When you stop to consider an average mortgage payment and the interest rate that applies, you’ll find that there’s a degree of variation between mortgage lenders
+When you stop to consider an average mortgage payment and the interest rate that applies, you’ll find that there’s a degree of variation between mortgage lenders.

 You may find lenders that offer the same interest percentage rate on headline products, but the actual interest rate will depend on the mortgage applicants.